stochfuzz/Stoch-Fuzz/README.md

 + This verion of stoch-fuzz can only be executed in the same directory as the target binary.
 For example, if you want to fuzz `$HOME/demo/libpng-1.2.56`, please change your working directory into `$HOME/demo`.
 Additionally, please use `stoch-fuzz -i seeds -o output -- ./libpng-1.2.56 @@` instead of `stoch-fuzz -i seeds -o output -- libpng-1.2.56 @@`

 + Although stoch-fuzz does support Position-independent code (PIC), there are some implementation bugs which make fuzzing PIC binaries failed.
-Hence, we remove this part of the implementation temporally, and will fix it as soon as possible.
+Hence, we remove the related code temporally, and will fix it as soon as possible.

-+ The provided stoch-fuzz has been tested on Ubuntu 16.04, 18.04, and 19.04.
++ The provided executable has been tested on Ubuntu 16.04, 18.04, and 19.04.